mendix/docs/content/en/docs/developerportal/collaborate/team-server/_index.md

 {{% /alert %}}

+### 2.2 Why Move to Git?

+For more information on advantages of Git, see the [What Are the Advantages of Team Server Git over Team Server SVN?](/refguide/version-control-faq/#git-advantages) section in *Version Control FAQ*.

-### 2.2 How Does Migration Work?
+### 2.3 How Does Migration Work?

-During migration all app history, including revisions for all branches, are be copied from SVN to Git.
+During migration all app history, including revisions for all branches, are copied from SVN to Git.

 Access to SVN is disabled as soon as migration starts, to prevent developers still making changes to SVN that will not be copied.
 If migration fails for any reason, it is rolled back and access to SVN is restored.